SenorBlanco/WebGPU-Compatibility/proposal.md

   - cons:
     - poor compatibility; limits applications

-### 4. Disallow `CommandEncoder.copyTextureToBuffer()` for compressed texture formats

-`CommandEncoder.copyTextureToBuffer()` of a compressed texture is disallowed, and will result in a validation error.

-**Justification**: Compressed texture formats are non-renderable in OpenGL ES, and glReadPixels() on works on a framebuffer-complete FBO.

-**Alternatives considered**:
-- implement a shadow copy buffer, and upload the compressed data to both a buffer and a texture
-  - pros:
-    - good compatibility
-  - cons:
-    - performance overhead, even when readbacks are not required
-    - VRAM overhead

-### 5. Views of the same texture used in a single draw may not differ in mip level or array layer parameters.

-A draw call may not reference the same texture with two views differing in `baseMipLevel`, `mipLevelCount`, `baseArrayLayer`, or `arrayLayerCount`.
-Only a single mip level range and array layer range per texture is supported.
-This is enforced via validation at encode time.

-**Justification**: OpenGL ES does not support texture views.

-**Alternatives considered**:

-- when two bindings exist with different mip levels or array layers, do a texture-to-texture copy
-  - pros:
-    - good compatibility
-  - cons:
-    - a performance cliff for developers
-    - higher VRAM usage

-### 6. Emulate separate sampler and texture objects with a cache of combined texture/samplers.
+### 3. Emulate separate sampler and texture objects with a cache of combined texture/samplers.

-**Justifcation**: OpenGL ES does not support separate sampler and texture objects.
+**Justification**: OpenGL ES does not support separate sampler and texture objects.

 **Alternatives considered**: